speechbrain/speechbrain/templates/speaker_id/README.md

 ```

 This will automatically download and prepare the data manifest for mini
-librispeech, and then train a model with dynamically augmente samples.
+librispeech, and then train a model with dynamically augmented samples.

 More details about what each file does and how to make modifications
 are found within each file.
 The whole folder can be copied and used